teerace/web/README.md

 Modified server is also a part of this project, it is able to communicate with webapp through its API.

 This repository covers web application part only.
+The [teerace-ready gameserver](https://github.com/SushiTee/teeworlds/tree/teerace) is developed by SushiTee and Redix.

 Network graph
 -----